 - Aged Care Rights – Not Without Responsibilities

 Looking at ways to ensure care and safety in your organisation?
 These may help:

 If reading is not your thing, head on over to iTunes or Stitcher and catch us on the Care Directions podcast, or listen to the podcast here on the website.

-Don’t be afraid to contact us if you want to discuss other areas where we can help you, such as in service renovation, meeting compliance or anything else to do with community based aged care.
+Don’t be afraid to contact us if you want to discuss other areas where we can help you, such as in service startup, development or renovation, meeting compliance or anything else to do with community based aged care.
 You can find our numbers on the Contact page.

 Thanks for visiting!
 We hope to connect with you sometime soon, partnering with you on your journey towards providing quality care support for everyone.